GeoMetabolomics-ICBM/mcfNMR/README.md

 ### Build distribution

-PyPI distribution is currently under development.
 The build should be tested in a separate virtual env .build\_env.
 To set this up (if it does not exist, yet) and to rebuild the distribution package, run

     > cd "$MCFNMR_HOME"